In order to understand why, when, and how we repot bonsai trees, it is important to understand what the bonsai tree roots do.

 The thinner feeder roots should be reduced by around a third and at least so it will fit back in its pot.

-As the tree will lose its grip on the pot it needs securing into with wires over the root ball to stop it rocking.
-If this is not done then you risk the now top heavy tree blowing out of the pot and also fine feeder roots will not establish in unstable conditions.
-Most post have wiring holes so thread a wire that is twice as long as the pot is wide and fold out so they do not get in the way.
+As the tree will lose its grip on the pot it needs to secure into with wires over the root ball to stop it rocking.
+If this is not done then you risk the now top-heavy tree blowing out of the pot and also fine feeder roots will not establish in unstable conditions.
+Most posts have wiring holes so thread a wire that is twice as long as the pot is wide and fold-out so they do not get in the way.

-Drainage mesh placed over the drainage holes in cheap and invaluable, preventing soil loss and also discouraging insects from getting into the soil from the base of the pot.
+Drainage mesh placed over the drainage holes is cheap and invaluable, preventing soil loss and also discouraging insects from getting into the soil from the base of the pot.

 If you are introducing Mycorrhizal fungi then it should be added at this stage as it needs to be in direct contact with the roots.
-Now, working from the edges, slowing work the new soil into the roots with a chop stick or similar.
+Now, working from the edges, slowly work the new soil into the roots with a chopstick or similar.
 You are aiming to reduce any air pockets in the soil without compacting it tightly into the new roots.
 Keep working around the tree until enough soil is in place.

-In a lot of cases it is not the repotting that causes problems for the tree it is the care after it has been repotted.
-As we have mentioned the tree will now have reduced ability to absorb water so it need to be kept out of direct sunlight and must not be allowed to dry out.
-As the new soil and roots and less compact the soil will drain very readily so it is okay to slightly over water for a few weeks.
+In a lot of cases, it is not the repotting that causes problems for the tree it is the care after it has been repotted.
+As we have mentioned the tree will now have a reduced ability to absorb water so it needs to be kept out of direct sunlight and must not be allowed to dry out.
+As the new soil and roots and less compact, the soil will drain very readily so it is okay to slightly overwater for a few weeks.

-It is also good practise to shelter the newly repotted tree from string winds for a month and they must be kept away from frost.
+It is also good practice to shelter the newly repotted tree from string winds for a month and they must be kept away from frost.

 On average and based on moderate temperatures it takes about 3 weeks for a tree to recover after repotting.

-Hopefully this basic repotting guide has helped you understand why you need to repot and also gives you some confidence to do it.
-It is a necessary task with bonsai trees to keep them healthy and growing so be brave if you have never repotted a tree before.
+Hopefully, this basic repotting guide has helped you understand why you need to repot and also gives you some confidence to do it.
+It is a necessary task with bonsai trees to keep them healthy and growing.
+Don’t be scared if you haven’t repotted before; it’s not hard!